[This information guide is also available in PDF format to download.]

 What is a balanced diet?

-It is recommended that cancer survivors follow the same guidelines used for cancer prevention.
-The strongest evidence suggests A balanced diet means that you eat regular meals during the day and that the meals consist of the correct proportions of protein, fat and carbohydrate.
+A balanced diet means that you eat regular meals during the day and that the meals consist of the correct proportions of protein, fat and carbohydrate.
 A balanced diet allows you to obtain all the nutrients your body requires and is the best way to achieve weight loss or maintain your weight.

 Your protein requirements depend on your body weight.
 Generally one to two serves of protein foods each day are adequate.
 Good sources of protein include lean meat, chicken, fish, dairy foods and beans and legumes.